jlorenz2/billing/billing/README.md

 # Billing application for Charlene's Coffee Corner
+# Version 1.0.0

-Billing is a simple application made for generating invoices on the standard ouput from customer orders.
+Billing is a simple application made for generating invoices on the standard output for customer orders.

 # Main features

-  - Generate invoices on products ordered by the customer.
+  - Generates invoices on products ordered by the customer.
+  - Applies special discounts based on offers and a customer stamp card.
   - Maintains an extensible Product Catalog for the products offered to the customers.

 ### Required software